bojanpopic/developer.joomlatools.com/framework/template-system.md

  to that of the Template Override.
 Don't worry its very similar and is straight forward with Joomla!
 2.5+ .

-Once you have identified the layout that you want to augment, copy it to the same folder that you would have for a template override *BUT* under a different name, i.e. `customlist.html.php`.
+Once you have identified the layout that you want to augment, copy it to the same folder that you would have for a template override **BUT** under a different name, i.e. `customlist.html.php`.
 This will let you load your new layout for a given item, just by adding
 `layout=custom` to the URL of the page.

 If you would like to have your new layout available as a menu item, that is straight forward as well.
-In similar way, copy the original layout xml file to the same directory, and rename it to match your new layout name, but with the `.xml` instead of `.php` and no `html` part, i.e. `customlist.xml`.
+In similar way, copy the original layout xml  file from the component view's layout director to the same override directory, and rename it to match your new layout name, but with the `.xml` instead of `.php` and no `html` part, i.e. `customlist.xml`.

 ![Custom Alternative Layout in Joomla](/resources/images/alternative-menu-item-layout-xml.png "Alternative List Menu Item")